puzzleti/puzzleti/README.md

 - 👋 Hi, I’m @puzzleti
 - 👀 I’m interested in java development and softwarearchitecture
-- 🌱 I’m currently learning microservices (with quarkus) and cloud solutions
+- 🌱 I’m currently in microservices (with quarkus) and cloud solutions
 - 📫 How to reach me via linkedin or xing

 <!---